-3. Employer-Sponsored Retirement Plan to Traditional IRA Rollovers.
+3. Employer-Sponsored Retirement Plan to Traditional IRA Rollovers

 You may roll over, directly or indirectly, any eligible rollover distribution from an eligible employer-sponsored retirement plan.
-An eligible rollover distribution is defined generally as any distribution from a qualified retirement plan, 403(a) annuity, 403(b) tax-sheltered annuity, 457(b) eligible governmental deferred compensation plan (other than distributions to non-spouse beneficiaries), or federal Thrift Savings Plan unless it is part of a certain series of substantially equal periodic payments, a required minimum distribution, a hardship distribution, or a distribution of Roth elective deferrals from a 401(k), 403(b), governmental 457(b), or federal Thrift Savings Plan.
+An eligible rollover distribution is defined generally as any distribution from a qualified retirement plan, 403(a) annuity, 403(b) tax-sheltered annuity, 457(b) eligible governmental deferred compensation plan, or federal Thrift Savings Plan unless it is a required minimum distribution, hardship distribution, part of a certain series of substantially equal periodic payments, corrective distributions of excess contributions, excess deferrals, excess annual additions and any income allocable to the excess, deemed loan distribution, dividends on employer securities, the cost of life insurance coverage, or a distribution of Roth elective deferrals from a 401(k), 403(b), governmental 457(b), or federal Thrift Savings Plan.

 If you elect to receive your rollover distribution prior to placing it in an IRA, thereby conducting an indirect rollover, your plan administrator generally will be required to withhold 20 percent of your distribution as a payment of income taxes.
-When completing the rollover, you may make up out of pocket the amount withheld, and roll over the full amount distributed from your employer-sponsored retirement plan.
+When completing the rollover, you may make up out of pocket the amount withheld and roll over the full amount distributed from your employer-sponsored retirement plan.

 To qualify as a rollover, your eligible rollover distribution generally must be rolled over to your IRA not later than 60 days after you receive the distribution.
 In the case of a plan loan offset due to plan termination or severance from employment, the deadline for completing the rollover is your tax return due date (including extensions) for the year in which the offset occurs.
-Alternatively, you may claim the withheld amount as income, and pay the applicable income tax, and if you are under age 591⁄2, the 10 percent early distribution penalty tax (unless an exception to the penalty applies).
+Alternatively, you may claim the withheld amount as income, and pay the applicable income tax, and if you are under the age of 59%, the 10 percent early distribution penalty tax (unless an exception to the penalty applies).

 As an alternative to the indirect rollover, your employer generally must give you the option to directly roll over your employer-sponsored retirement plan balance to an IRA.
-If you elect the direct rollover option, your eligible rollover distribution will be paid directly to the IRA (or other eligible employer- sponsored retirement plan) that you designate.
+If you elect the direct rollover option, your eligible rollover distribution will be paid directly to the IRA (or other eligible employer-sponsored retirement plan) that you designate.
 The 20 percent withholding requirements do not apply to direct rollovers.

-- 4. Beneficiary Rollovers From Employer-Sponsored Retirement Plans.
-If you are a spouse, non-spouse, or qualified trust beneficiary of a deceased employer- sponsored retirement plan participant, you may directly roll over inherited assets from a qualified retirement plan, 403(a) annuity, 403(b) tax-sheltered annuity, or 457(b) eligible governmental deferred compensation plan to an inherited IRA.
-The IRA must be maintained as an inherited IRA, subject to the beneficiary distribution requirements. - 5.
-Traditional IRA-to-SIMPLE IRA Rollovers.
+4. Beneficiary Rollovers from Employer-Sponsored Retirement Plans

+If you are a spouse or non-spouse beneficiary of a deceased employer-sponsored retirement plan participant, or the trustee of an eligible type of trust named as beneficiary of such participant, you may directly roll over inherited assets from a qualified retirement plan, 403(a) annuity, 403(b) tax-sheltered annuity, or 457(b) eligible governmental deferred compensation plan to an inherited IRA., as permitted by the IRS.
+The IRA must be maintained as an inherited IRA, subject to the beneficiary distribution requirements.

+5. Traditional IRA-to-SIMPLE IRA Rollovers

 Assets distributed from your Traditional IRA may be rolled over to a SIMPLE IRA if the requirements of IRC Sec.
 408(d)(3) are met and two years have passed since you first participated in a SIMPLE IRA plan sponsored by your employer.
-A proper Traditional IRA-to- SIMPLE IRA rollover is completed if all or part of the distribution is rolled over not later than 60 days after the distribution is received.
+A proper Traditional IRA-to-SIMPLE IRA rollover is completed if all or part of the distribution is rolled over not later than 60 days after the distribution is received.
 In the case of a distribution for a first-time homebuyer where there was a delay or cancellation of the purchase, the 60-day rollover period may be extended to 120 days.